Skip to main content

 • “The graphics are still beautiful even compared to modern advancements, and the storyline is well thought out and fun.”

-• “The graphics are surprisingly good for the time period also.”
+• “The graphics are surprisingly good for the time period, and the colors are pleasing to the eye.”

 • “The graphics are hideous artistically.”